MEMORANDUM OPINION

 On December 9, 2000, Ms. Williams and Mr. Sheldon had a telephone conference with Mr. Scholl to discuss Ms. Lewis’s allegations and the results of Ms. Williams’s investigation.
 Mr. Scholl admitted making some of the comments that Ms. Lewis and others had attributed to him, but denied that he had ever propositioned or harassed Ms. Lewis.

-Together, Ms. Williams and Mr. Sheldon concluded that Mr. Scholl's verified comments, in and of themselves, were not only inappropriate, but violated Forest's antiharassment policy.
+Together, Ms. Williams and Mr. Sheldon concluded that Mr. Scholl’s verified comments, in and of themselves, were not only inappropriate, but violated Forest’s anti-harassment policy.
 They considered his discharge, but ultimately determined that lesser, though substantial, disciplinary action would adequately address the problem.

 On December 15, 2000, Mr. Sheldon informed Mr. Scholl that his tenure as division manager had ended.
 He further told Mr. Scholl that he had forfeited his quarterly bonus and certain stock options.
 The immediate financial loss to Mr. Scholl exceeded $28,000.
 Mr. Sheldon also outlined the terms of Mr. Scholl’s continued employment with Forest.
 Mr. Scholl accepted them.

 Soon thereafter, Forest assigned Mr. Scholl to a non-supervisory sales position, where he would not encounter Ms. Lewis.
-Forest also directed Mr. Scholl to have no contact of any kind with Ms. Lewis even at company meetings.
-Finally, it warned Mr. Scholl that any future, verified, inappropriate conduct would result in his immediate termination.
-Defs.'
+Forest also directed Mr. Scholl to have no contact of any kind with Ms. Lewis — even at company meetings.
+Finally, it warned Mr. Scholl that any future, verified, inapprоpriate conduct would result in his immediate termination.
+Defs.’
 Motion, Ex.
 BB.

 Also on December 15, 2000, Forest posted an opening for a newly-created specialty sales representative position.
 Criteria for selection included a clean employment record, with no outstanding performance or disciplinary issues.
 Unbeknownst to Mr. Sheldon or Ms. Williams, Ms. Lewis applied for the position.
 However, as soon as the promotion manager learned that Ms. Lewis had a warning letter in her personnel file, he dropped her from consideration.
 Instead, on January 1, 2001, Forest promoted Dave Ragland (“Mr. Ragland”) to the specialty representative position.

 In the meantime, at some point in December 2000, Ms. Lewis decided to take her accrued vacation time for the remainder of the calendar year.
-By letter dated December 27, 2000, Ms. Williams reported *645 to Ms. Lewis the results of her investigation and the actions that Forest had taken against Mr. Scholl.
-Defs.'
-Motion, Ex.
-U. She also told Ms. Lewis that Mr. Sheldon would serve as her interim division manager until Forest appointed a new division manager to replace Mr. Scholl.
-Id.
+By letter dated December 27, 2000, Ms. Williams reported

 As of January 1, 2001, however, Ms. Lewis went on leave of absence.
 The leave extended into August.
-Although Forest tried, on several occasions, to persuade her to return to work, she refused.
+Although Forest tried, on several ocсasions, to persuade her to return to work, she refused.
 Finally, on August 31, 2001, Forest fired her.

 By order dated February 26, 2002, this Court dismissed Counts V and VI.
 Subsequently, Ms. Lewis has voluntarily dismissed Counts VIII and IX with prejudice.